Kamikaze94/WolfHUD/Readme.md

 ###Updates:
 The mod will check for updates when you reach the main menu.
-You will then be prompted to Update automatically, ignore hte update this time, or visit the GitHUB page.
+You will then be prompted to Update automatically, ignore the update this time, or visit the GitHUB page.

 ###Bug reports:
 __If you encounter any bugs, feel free to post about it on the issues tab!